 Kings Dominion has everything you’d expect from a thrill-minded amusement park.
 The park offers a good amount of coasters and there are quite a few flat rides.
 However, families aren’t forgotten.
 You’ll find two soaking water rides at the Old Virginia area and the child-friendly Planet Snoopy looks very cute.
 Besides, Kings Dominion is home to a large water park called Soak City.
 One particular attraction I’d like to mention is the Eiffel Tower at International Street.
 This structure looks very impressive and its panoramic platform offers some incredible views of Kings Dominion and its surroundings.

-It’s crazy, but this last hour at Kings Dominion was surprisingly fun.
-However, I didn’t forget that this park gave us some depressing moment.
-These problems can mostly be blamed on the uninterested, work-shy staff and the low capacity.
+If Kings Dominion always performs as poor as we experienced, I would not recommend a visit.
+Most of our annoyances could be blamed on the uninterested, work-shy staff and the low capacity.
 That’s unfortunate, because I was really looking forward to this park.
 It boasts lots of thrilling coasters, spectacular flat rides and a large children’s area.
 You don’t need to visit this park if you’re interested in elaborate decoration, but that’s basically the case at any Cedar Fair park.
-I just don’t see why operations are significantly slower than they are at other Cedar Fair parks.
-We visited both Knott’s Berry Farm and Carowinds during the past few days and both parks performed just well.
-Despite low crowds, coasters at those two parks were operating with the maximum number of trains and staff were working efficiently.
-I really hope that this was just one bad day, but I don’t necessarily want to visit Kings Dominion again anyway.
-Although it offers great rides like ‘Intimidator 305’ and ‘Dominator’, the park didn’t manage to deliver the carefree day I expect from any amusement park.
+I just don’t see why operations were significantly slower than they are at the sister parks.
+I really hope that this was just one bad day, as Kings Dominion didn’t manage to deliver the carefree day I expect from amusement parks.